vegaprotocol/documentation/docs/concepts/assets/transfers.md

 Anyone with a Vega public key and assets can set up a transfer.
 Those transfers can only be done from a general account the party has control of, using their own funds.
 Anyone with a Vega public key and enough VEGA tokens can propose assets be transferred from those specific network accounts.

 **Each transfer incurs a fee.** The fee is paid to the validators who run the network infrastructure.
 The amount of the fee is set with the network parameter <NetworkParameter frontMatter={frontMatter} param="transfer.fee.factor" />.
 The fee amount is a proportion of the total transfer amount.
 The fee's subtracted immediately on execution, and is taken on top of the transfer amount.
+The exception is governance-initiated transfers, which don't incur a fee.

 Transfers can be set up to happen [only once](#one-off-transfers), or can happen [repeatedly](#recurring-transfers).